- YourGovernment

 Category: General Building FAQ

-Permits are required for any new construction, alterations and additions to existing buildings, including structural, plumbing, mechanical, and electrical work.
+Permits are required for any new construction, alterations and additions to existing structures, including structural, plumbing, mechanical, and electrical work.
 However, there are some exceptions to the structural requirements.
 If you aren't sure you need a permit, call the City of Tualatin Building Division, (503) 691-3044.

 Category: General Building FAQ